jsbin/learn/public/blog/twdtw-8-svg-settings.md

 ## Want a JS Bin sticker?
 At BACON conf?

-I'll be attending the [BACON conference](http://devslovebacon.com/) and I'll be armed with a swath JS Bin stickers, I look pretty much like my avatar, so hit me up if you want one for your laptop!
+I'll be attending the [BACON conference](http://devslovebacon.com/) and I'll be armed with a swath of JS Bin stickers, I look pretty much like my avatar, so hit me up if you want one for your laptop!

 ## Totally aside

-Myself and Giulia were in tears this week watching this clip over and over and over: Nick Cage knows us how to dive:
+Myself and Giulia were in tears this week watching this clip over and over and over: Nick Cage knows how to dive:

 <div class="embed-container"><iframe width="1280" height="720" src="//www.youtube.com/embed/krotxywU2Es?version=3&amp;loop=1&amp;playlist=krotxywU2Es" frameborder="0" allowfullscreen></iframe></div>